5-story Tokyo spa resort offers various modes of relaxation, stays open overnight

 On this trip to the Spa LaQua, I decided to splurge with a spa treatment in one of the nine on-site beauty salons.
 Booking a spa treatment requires visiting the fifth-floor reception area and scheduling an appointment.

-After soaking in the onsen for 20 minutes, I headed to the Aqua Treatment Avantage spa — a women-only facility inside Spa LaQua — where I received a Korean body scrub (4,320 yen for 30 minutes).
+After soaking in the onsen for 20 minutes, I headed to the Aqua Treatment Avantage spa — a facility inside Spa LaQua located in each men’s and women’s bath area — where I received a Korean body scrub (4,320 yen for 30 minutes).
 The Korean body scrub involves intense body exfoliation.

 After the treatment, I felt lighter and more awake.
 Other treatments in the spa’s many salons include aroma oil massage (6,350 yen for 40 minutes) or shiatsu massage (starting at 2,160 yen for 20 minutes).